The Best Exercise for Frozen Shoulder: How to Treat and Prevent it.

 A frozen shoulder is different than other shoulder injuries in that it affects the shoulder joint capsule.

-When the rotator cuff is torn or there is tendonitis in the joint, the muscles and tendons that support the joint become inflamed from the injury.
+When the rotator cuff is torn or there is tendonitis in the joint, the muscles and tendons that support the joint become inflamed from the injury and cause you shoulder pain.

 WHAT CAUSES FROZEN SHOULDER?